floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 The goal of this research can be summarized as follows:

-+ Investigate the merits and drawbacks of the modular monolith architecture
++ Investigate the merits and demerits of the modular monolith architecture
 + Investigate the use of automated technologies to modularize a monolithic architecture

 Although the proposed solution will be designed for a specific case study, the results can be generalized to other monolithic codebases.

 == Outline

-The thesis is divided into three parts.
+The thesis is structured as follows.

-The first part comprises the background and related work.
-In @introduction, the scope and goal of the research is defined, and the research questions are formulated.
+In @introduction, the motivation behind the research is explained.
+The scope and goal are defined, and the research questions are formulated.
 @methodology describes the research methodology used in this thesis.
-Then, @background introduces the reader to the research background and necessary concepts.
+In @background the reader is introduced to the research background and necessary concepts.
-In @relatedwork, the existing literature on the modular monolith architecture and automated modularization is discussed.
+@relatedwork discusses the related work in the field of the research topic.

-The second part of the thesis, starting with @modularmonolith, is dedicated to the first research question.
+@modularmonolith is dedicated to answering the first research question.
-The modular monolith architecture is defined, and its merits and drawbacks are discussed.
+The modular monolith architecture is defined, and its merits and demerits are discussed.
+The chapter also touches the concept of modularization and its relevance in software architecture.

-The third part aims to solve the second and third research questions.
+The next chapters aim to solve the remaining research questions.
 @automatedmodularization takes a deep dive into the existing technologies for automated modularization.
-@proposedsolution then continues with a proposed solution for automated modularization.
+Based on this study, @proposedsolution then continues with a proposed solution for automated modularization.
-In @casestudy, a case study is presented along with a strategy for applying the proposed solution.
+In @casestudy, a case study is presented that applies the proposed solution to a real-world software system.
 The results are then evaluated and discussed.

-Finally, @conclusion summarizes the findings, and gives an outlook on future work.
+Finally, @conclusion summarizes the findings, discusses the validity of the research, and gives an outlook on future work.